Principal bundles under reductive groups: Universal and minimal reductive groupoids

-\begin{cor} Let $H$ be as in Theorem~\textup{\ref{t:main}} and $K$ be a transitive affine groupoid over $H$.
+\begin{cor} let $K$ be a transitive affine groupoid over $H$, and suppose that $H^0_H(X,\sO_X)$ is as in Theorem~\textup{\ref{t:main}}.
 Then any two minimal reductive subgroupoids of $K$ over $H$ are conjugate by an element of $H^0_H(X,K^\mathrm{diag})$. \end{cor}

 \begin{proof} By Theorem~\ref{t:main}\ref{i:mainexist}, a universal reductive groupoid $K'$ over $H$ exists.
 Any minimal reductive subgroupoid of $K$ over $H$ is the image of a morphism $K' \to K$ over $H$.
-By Proposition~\ref{p:unconj}, any two morphisms $K' \to K$ over $H$ are conjugate by a cross section of the diagonal of $K$, which necessarily lies in $H^0_H(X,K^\mathrm{diag})$. \end{proof}
+By Proposition~\ref{p:unconjbij}\ref{i:unconj}, any two morphisms $K' \to K$ over $H$ are conjugate by a cross section of $K^\mathrm{diag}$, which necessarily lies in $H^0_H(X,K^\mathrm{diag})$. \end{proof}

-\begin{rem} That some condition on $H^0_H(X,\sO_X)$ is necessary in order that the above Corollaries should hold can be seen as follows.
-Suppose that $k$ is algebraically closed, and write $G = GL_2$ and $K$ for the normaliser of a maximal torus in $SL_2$.
-We regard $K$ as a $k$\nd subgroup of $G$ by the embedding of $SL_2$, and take $X = G/K$.
-Then $G$ is a principal $K$\nd bundle over $X$ whose push forward along the embedding $K \to G$ is a trivial $G$\nd bundle.
-The vector bundle over $X$ defined by $G$ and the irreducible $2$\nd dimensional representation $K \to G$ of $K$ is thus trivial.
-On the other hand, the structure group of $G$ over $X$ cannot be reduced to a proper $k$\nd subgroup $K'$ of $K$.
-Indeed such a reduction would correspond to to a $K$\nd morphism $G \to K' \backslash K$.
-Such a $K$\nd morphism is necessarily surjective, so that since $G$ is connected $K' \backslash K$ is necessarily isomorphic as a $k$\nd scheme to $\bG_m$.
-Thus $G \to K' \backslash K$ is constant along each coset of $SL_2$, which is impossible because $K$ is contained in $SL_2$. \end{rem}